 First Institute is approved for veterans' training through the State of Illinois Department of Veterans' Affairs.
-The Medical Assisting and Dental Assisting programs are approved by the Illinois Workforce Innovation and Opportunity Act (WIOA) for WIOA funded training.
+The Medical Assisting and Medical Assisting Blended and Dental Assisting and Dental Assisting Blended are approved by the Illinois Workforce Innovation and Opportunity Act (WIOA) for WIOA funded training.